jon-jacky/Piety/scripts/README.md

 See docstrings (comment headers) and inline comments in each module for directions and explanations.

+SOME OF THESE SCRIPTS MIGHT NOT WORK BECAUSE WE HAVE CHANGED THE API FOR THE CONSOLE MODULE.
+THEY WILL BE FIXED OR REPLACED IN THE FUTURE.

 - **editor_job.py**: Makes a *Job* instance that runs a display editor in a *while* loop.
 Does not use *Console*, uses Python *input*.
    Contrast to *eden* and *run_editor*.